What are summers for? Fun? Yes. Relaxation? Oh yes.

 College Advising Sessions

 In a 60 minute, one-on-one advising session, teens can discover insights, tips, and tools that give them an edge for college.
-Our remote iD Tech instructors are certified by Synocate, a leader in college prep, and can provide high school course recommendations, demystify the college application process, and share info about top universities and career paths.
+Our remote iD Tech instructors can provide high school course recommendations, demystify the college application process, and share info about top universities and career paths.

 Again, students can get more out of iD Coding & Engineering Academy and iD Game Design & Development Academy than what I could ever list in a blog post.
 There simply is no telling the kind of unique value a teen can receive from attending.